Albert-Aiqi-Zhang/Sorting-Alogorithm-Visualizer/README.md

 Enjoy it!

-PS: You can also go to the exe/ folder to download the exe version and run it in you PC!
+PS: You can also go to the exe/ folder to download the exe version and run it on you PC!